The energy cost of inference at scale

 Efficiency gains that do not add up

 The industry response to these numbers is reliably optimistic.
 Google reports a 33x efficiency improvement for Gemini between May 2024 and May 2025.
 Quantisation techniques can reduce memory requirements by 75% and cut energy consumption by 60-80%.
 Mixture of Experts architectures activate only 5-10% of parameters per token.
 DeepSeek-V3 activates 37 billion parameters out of 671 billion total.
-The engineering is genuinely impressive.

 But efficiency gains tell you how much energy each query costs.
 They do not tell you how much energy all the queries cost.
 And the demand curve is not politely waiting for the efficiency curve to catch up.
-Worldwide, AI datacenter power consumption is expected to reach 90 TWh by 2026.
-That is roughly a tenfold increase from 2022 levels.
-The efficiency per query improves.
-The total consumption climbs anyway.
-This pattern has a name in economics: the Jevons paradox.
-Make something cheaper to run and people run more of it.
+Worldwide, AI datacenter power consumption is expected to reach 90 TWh by 2026, roughly a tenfold increase from 2022 levels.

 The GPU problem

-The fundamental issue is architectural.
+It comes down to architecture.
 GPUs were designed for graphics rendering and repurposed for AI.
 They are general-purpose machines doing specialised work, which means they carry overhead.
 An Nvidia H100 draws 350 to 400 watts.
 It is optimised for flexibility: you can run any model on it, switch between training and inference, deploy it for image generation or protein folding or language processing.
 That generality comes at a thermodynamic cost.

 In a previous piece I wrote about the interconnect bottleneck: how GPT-4's training cluster achieved only 32-36% utilisation of available compute due to communication overhead between chips.
 Inference has its own version of this problem.
 The dominant bottleneck is memory bandwidth.
 Every time a model generates a token, it needs to read the model's weights from memory.
 For a large language model, that means moving gigabytes of data through a memory bus that was not designed for this access pattern.
 The compute units sit idle, waiting for data.
 The watts keep flowing.

-This is not a problem you can engineer around within the existing paradigm.
-You can compress models.
-You can batch requests more cleverly.
-You can push the memory closer to the compute.
+You cannot engineer around this within the current architecture.
+You can compress models, batch requests more cleverly, push the memory closer to the compute.
 But you are still fighting the basic physics of a general-purpose chip running a specific workload.
 The transistors that make the GPU flexible are the same transistors that make it inefficient for any single task.

 The arithmetic of scale

-Consider what happens as AI inference scales to the level the industry is projecting.
 The major labs want AI assistants handling billions of queries per day.
 They want AI embedded in every search result, every email draft, every customer service interaction.
 They want models running continuously, reasoning through multi-step tasks, generating not single responses but entire workflows.

 ← Back to Writing